Last reviewed 9 April 2021

 Ramadan is the ninth and holiest month in the Islamic calendar and a time of fasting, self-restraint, reflection, generosity, family and community.
 Muslims observing Ramadan begin each day with the pre-sunrise meal of Suhoor (Suhūr) and only eat and drink again at the post-sunset meal of Iftar and call to evening prayer.

 Because the month is lunar, Ramadan’s start and end date are set by sightings of the new moon.
-This year it runs from roughly 5 May to 4 June.
-When this coincides with summer time, the result can be very long, hot working days that start long before ordinary office or workplace hours begin and end up to 17 hours later.
+This year it runs from roughly 12 April to 12 May.
+When this coincides with good weather, the result can be very long, hot working days that start long before ordinary working hours and end up to 17 hours later.
 Not even drinking water is permitted.

-In many parts of the world, the working day is shortened.
+In many parts of the world, the working day is shortened during Ramadan.
 However, where this is not practicable, there are still many reasonable steps that companies and employees can discuss and agree to take together.

 The requirements for Ramadan